benjamincrozat/legacy-blog/posts/6-what-is-new-laravel-10.md

 ```

 The boilerplate code is considerably smaller and easier to understand.

+The old way of writing custom validation rules will still work.

 See the pull request on GitHub: [[10.x] Make invokable rules default](https://github.com/laravel/docs/pull/8165)